About Cynthia Gilbert

 Professional and Community Involvement

-Ms. Gilbert is an active member of the Women's Bar of Massachusetts, the Boston Bar Association, and the Boston Patent Law Association; she is also an active member of ALPFA Law, attending events for Latino business and legal professionals.
+Ms. Gilbert is an active member of the Women's Bar of Massachusetts, the Boston Bar Association, and the Boston Patent Law Association; she is also a member of ALPFA Law, an organization for Latino business and legal professionals.
 She volunteers as a patent consultant for the Center for Women and Enterprise, a non-profit organization dedicated to helping women start and grow their own businesses.
-She is also a member of The Citizen Schools MA Council of Champions, a board of advisors consisting of business leaders with longstanding relationships with Citizen Schools, an organization that drives massive change in middle school achievement in Massachusetts and across the country by creating supplemental mentorship and education for high-potential students from low-income communities.
+She has a longstanding relationship with Citizen Schools, an organization that drives massive change in middle school achievement in Massachusetts and across the country by creating supplemental mentorship and education for high-potential students from low-income communities.